czedrixb/yumtrack-clean/INSTALLATION_GUIDE.md

 1. **Open Safari** on your iPhone or iPad
 2. **Navigate** to the NutriSnap web app
-3. **Look for the install banner** at the top of the screen that says "Install NutriSnap"
+3. **Look for the install banner** at the top of the screen that says "Install YumTrack"
 4. **Tap "Install"** in the banner, or follow these manual steps:
    - Tap the **Share button** (□↗) in Safari's toolbar
    - Scroll down in the share menu